SC5/sc5-devicewall/README.md

 Compass framework for compiling SASS stylesheets into CSS and sprite sheets:

     > gem update --system
-    > gem install sass
-    > gem install scss-lint
-    > gem install compass
     > gem install bundler
+    > bundle install

-Note that you may need to first uninstall other SASS versions than (3.2.x).
+Note: you may need to first uninstall other SASS versions than (3.2.x).

 Installing the project itself is easy.
 Both build system dependencies and app dependencies are triggered by